moh0009/Calc/Readme.md

 see my [replit]("https://replit.com/@moh0009") and my [github]("https://github.com/moh0009")

-this is for learning how to add packages in pypi
+this is for learning how i can add packages in pypi